About LJCS

 (she/they)

-Alexia is an environmental justice organizer, scholar, and artist with over a decade of experience winning clean water protections, land-use reforms, and fossil fuel phaseouts.
-She co-founded Start:Empowerment her leadership has been recognized by Forbes 30 under 30 and the WWF Conservation Award.
+Alexia is an environmental justice organizer, scholar, and artist, with over a decade of experience winning clean water protections, land-use reforms, and fossil fuel phaseouts.
+Her leadership has been recognized by Forbes 30 under 30 and the WWF Conservation Award.
+Her art and poetry explore belonging, immigration, relationship to land, and traditional knowledge.

 Celine